Places You Must See In Singapore – Most You Can Visit In 1 day

 Yes!
 There is a garden within the Gardens!
 In 2015 Guinness World Records listed this as the largest glass greenhouse in the world.
 You may want to download their free "Plant Explorer" App to help you learn some fun facts about the plants and their origins and navigate through the regional gardens.
 Explore through a variety of exotic flowers and plants presented in nine different gardens.
 You will see species brought in from five different continents around the world.

 The second columnless greenhouse, the Cloud Forest's best feature is the indoor waterfall.
 Both climate-controlled indoor conservatories are a great place to go and escape the heat while being encompassed by diverse vegetation and sprinkled with the mist of the water falling from atop the mountain sculpted with orchids, ferns, begonias, and even carnivorous plants such as pitcher plants

-Cost: $28 for visiting both (You can also purchase separate tickets if you only prefer to go to one.
+Cost: check prices here for visiting both (You can also purchase separate tickets if you only prefer to go to one.
 If you are short on time, we recommend just going to the Cloud Forest)